MitchMills/RB101/00Small_Problems_Exercises/pedac_scratchpad.md

 # PROBLEM
-Write a method that counts the number of occurrences of each element in a given array.
+Write a method that takes an Array of numbers and then returns the sum of the sums of each leading subsequence for that Array.
+You may assume that the Array always contains at least one number.

-The words in the array are case-sensitive: 'suv' != 'SUV'.
-Once counted, print each element alongside the number of occurrences.

-  Input:
+  Input: array
-  Output:
+  Output: integer

   ## Rules
   ### explicit